wellscrosby/MRGHoloOcean/client/docs/agents/hovering-auv-agent.rst

 **AUV Thrusters (``0``)**
   An 8-length floating point vector used to specify the control on each thruster.
 They begin with the front right vertical thrusters, then goes around counter-clockwise, then repeat the last four with the sideways thrusters.

+**PID Controller (``1``)**
+   A 6-length floating point vector of desired position in the global frame and roll, pitch, and yaw.
+A basic PID controller has been implementing to move the vehicle to that position and orientation using the needed forces and torques.

+**Custom Dynamics (``2``)**
+   A 6-length floating point vector of linear and angular accelerations in the global frame.
+This is to be used for implementing custom dynamics.
+Besides collisions, all other forces and torques - including gravity, buoyancy, and damping - have been disabled in the simulator to allow for a clean slate for custom dynamics.

 Sockets
 -------